 This is so obvious, but it is also something we fail to take into account when planning things like humidification.
 Yes, your baby will likely sleep at night in their crib and even take naps there, but what about dry air at other times of day?

 If you want to prevent your baby from experiencing the negative effects of dry air, you need whole-house humidification.
-Your HVAC service in Atlanta can likely install a humidifier on your existing HVAC system.
+Your HVAC service in Atlanta, Roswell, and Sandy Springs can likely install a humidifier on your existing HVAC system.
 This way, you can enjoy comfort throughout your home and not worry about your baby’s air quality when in the living room or other spaces.
 Your residential heating and air conditioning service can also perform routine maintenance at the time of installation.

 Not All Humidifiers Are Safe for Babies